Try RevDeBug in action for free. Jump into our interactive demo >

 You need to understand your toolset to explain how you plan to remove these risks and instead use the production environment to maximize application innovation and quality.
 Having these tool decisions in mind will help you explain the risk/reward payoff of DevOps to everyone you need onboard.

-DevOps is the future of application development
+The future of application development

-There is no avoiding DevOps.
 Particularly with the increased use of cloud-native architecture (containers and serverless), the incremental innovation of DevOps is only growing in utility.
 You will either adopt DevOps now or later.
 Like with most change, choosing early brings more significant benefits.
 That determinism might be one of the best rhetorical tools in your arsenal.
 Don’t forget about it.

 Adequately explaining DevOps to management is a large part of what is needed to execute a DevOps strategy successfully.
 So much of your success is getting cross-departmental cooperation.
 DevOps truly is a better solution for application development.
 Using it to improve your outcomes just requires articulating that to the right people in the right way.